Accessibility Standards for Customer Service Policy

 This policy applies to all Community Living Mississauga employees, volunteers, and board members.

-All services must be provided in a manner that respects the dignity and inherent worth of individuals who have a disability and which reflects our Mission and Vision of equality, inclusion, and independence of individuals who have a disability.
+All services must be provided in a manner that respects the dignity and inherent worth of people who have a disability and which reflects our Mission and Vision of equality, inclusion, and independence of people who have a disability.

 The Accessibility Policy is available on Community Living Mississauga’s intranet (iConnect) and on our website.
 Accessible formats of this policy will be made available if required and as requested.